De’Longhi Eletta Review

 Breakdown of the Eletta and its functions

-Below is a breakdown of each important function of the Eletta and how to use it to create great-tasting coffee.
+Below is a breakdown of each function of the Eletta and how to use it to create great-tasting coffee.

 A. This is where fresh coffee beans (or pre-ground coffee) is stored, ready for extraction.
 Just in front of the bean compartment, there is a silver rack which acts as a heated cup shelf.
 You can store cups here to keep them warm before making your drink.